RaSan147/pyrobox/README.md

 * Python 3.7 or higher (need to test lower versions)
 * Basic knowledge about Python
 * `send2trash` pip package (will be auto installed when the code runs)
+* (for windows) no need to download 7z (from here), it will be automatically downloaded

 How to use
 ----------------------------------------------------------------